 Rolf Lüders is a Professor of Economics at the Faculty of Economics and Business Administration of the Pontifical Catholic University of Chile, as well as being a professor at Stanford in Santiago.
 He received an MBA and Ph.D. in Economics from the University of Chicago.
 He has been Dean of the Faculty of Economics and Social Sciences at the Pontifical Catholic University (1968-1971), Director of the Capital Market Development Program of the Organization of American States (1971-1974), Chairman of the Morgan-Finansa Bank in Chile, a member of the Legislative Commissions of Chile (1974-1981), Secretary of the Economy and Secretary of Finance of Chile (1982-1983), Director General of the International Center for Economic Growth (ICEG) from 1994 to 1997, editor of Cuadernos de Economía: Latin American Journal of Economics (1999-2001), and Professor and Director of CEDIEM at the department of Business Administration at Diego Portales University (2002-2005).
 He is co-author of several books and has written numerous journal articles.
 He writes a regular column for La Tercera, a local newspaper.
 He occasionally serves as a consultant to the World Bank, the United Nations, the Agency for International Development of the US, and other international organizations as well as some local business firms.

 Sergio Missana is a Chilean author, scholar, editor, journalist and activist.
-He is the author of thirteen books, including novels, essays, children’s books and a collection of travel pieces.
-He holds a PhD and an MA in Spanish from Stanford University and a BA in Social Communications from the University of Chile.
-He is currently the Americas Director of the Climate Parliament, a UK-based environmental organization that promotes renewable energy.
+He is the author of fifteen books, including novels, essays, children’s books and a collection of travel pieces.
+He holds a BA in Social Communications from the University of Chile, and an MA and PhD in Spanish from Stanford University.
+He is currently the Executive Director of the Climate Parliament, a UK-based environmental organization that promotes renewable energy.
 He served as Director of Publications at the BBVA Foundation in Madrid and as a member of the Governing Council of the European Foundation Centre in Brussels.
-He has collaborated with the African Population and Health Research Center in Nairobi and was an editor of the Truth and Reconciliation Commission report in Chile.
+He has collaborated with the African Population and Health Research Center in Nairobi and was an editor of the Truth and Reconciliation Commission human rights report in Chile.